Physics major Jomardee Perkins awarded Founders Fellow Research Scholarship

 February 14, 2018

-Chemistry professor Hyung Kim received a UW Royalty Research Fund grant to support his research on the effects of protein-protein interactions on the electrochemical properties of heme co factors.
+Chemistry Assistant Professor Dr. Hyung Kim received a UW Royalty Research Fund grant to support his research on the effects of protein-protein interactions on the electrochemical properties of heme co factors.
 This research will use spectroelectrochemistry to analyze protein assemblies involved in the microbial process of nitrification, which has implications in the global nitric oxide flux to the atmosphere.
 Lessons learned in this research can be extended to electron-transfer networks in other organisms.
-Working with Dr. Kim on this project are Fong Liew, a recent UWB chemistry graduate, and Marisa Kemper, a junior chemistry major.
+Working with Kim on this project are Fong Liew, a recent UWB chemistry graduate, and Marisa Kemper, a junior chemistry major.

 The Royalty Research Fund (RRF) is funded from royalty and licensing fee income generated by the University's technology transfer program.
 The purpose of the program is to advance new directions in research.